dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_customization_javascript-->

-To insert Javascript from a file called *script.js* you can interact with the *files/script* resource with a POST-request:
+To insert Javascript from a file called *script.js* you can interact with the *files/script* resource with a POST request:

 ```bash
 curl --data-binary @script.js "localhost/api/33/files/script"